nrwl/nx/docs/shared/angular-standalone-tutorial/angular-standalone.md

 You get asked a few questions that help Nx preconfigure your new Angular application.
 These include

 - Angular specific questions, such as which bundler to use, whether to enable server-side rendering and which stylesheet format to use
 - General Nx questions, such as whether to enable distributed caching with Nx Cloud.
-Nx comes with built-in [local caching](/core-features/cache-task-results).
-If you want to benefit from this cache in CI, you can enable [distributed caching](/ci/features/remote-cache) which will set up [Nx Cloud](https://nx.app).
+Nx comes with built-in [local caching](/core-features/replay-task-results).
+If you want to benefit from this cache in CI, you can enable [remote replay](/ci/features/remote-replay) which will set up [Nx Cloud](https://nx.app).
 This is also a prerequisite for enabling [distributed task execution](/ci/features/distribute-task-execution).

 For the sake of this tutorial, let's respond to all the questions with the default response.